wikitic/merge/README.md

 # Readme

-> This repository is the base for the projects.
+> This repository contains only one project.
+You can contributing revising or adding documentation in multiple languages.

 ## Folder Structure